sr229/code-server-openshift/README.md

 to enable auth, make sure you set the environment variable `CODER_ENABLE_AUTH` to true.

 to enable SSL, mount your certificates' dir to `/home/coder/certs` and set `CODER_ENABLE_SSL` to true.

+Keep in mind for SSL, your files should be named as follows:

+- `coder.crt` for the Certificate chain.
+- `coder.key` for the Certificate key.

+If you didn't name your files as such - it will be invalid and Coder will refuse to work.